 Have you ever cut into a bell pepper and found a little pepper inside the larger pepper?
-This is a fairly common occurrence, but you may be wondering, “Why is there a small pepper in my bell pepper?”
+This is a fairly common occurrence, and you may be wondering, “Why is there a small pepper in my bell pepper?”
 Read on to find out what causes a pepper with baby pepper inside.

 Why is There a Small Pepper in My Bell Pepper?

-This little pepper inside a pepper is referred to as an internal proliferation and varies from an irregular fruit to an almost carbon copy of the larger pepper.
+This little pepper inside a pepper is referred to as an internal proliferation.
+It varies from an irregular fruit to an almost carbon copy of the larger pepper.
 In either case, the little fruit is sterile and its cause is possibly genetic.
 It may also be due to rapid temperature or humidity fluxes, or even because of the ethylene gas used to hasten ripening.
 What is known is that it shows up in seed lines through natural selection and is unaffected by weather, pests, or other external conditions.

 Does this confuse you even more as to why you have a pepper with a baby pepper inside?
 You aren’t alone.
 Little new information has come to light as to why a pepper is growing in another pepper in the last 50 years.
 This phenomenon has been of interest for many years, however, and was written about in the 1891 Bulletin of the Torrey Botanical Club newsletter.